MicrosoftDocs/visualstudio-docs/subscriptions/vs-microsoft-qa.md

 Accessing Microsoft Q&A is simple.

-1. Sign in to the Visual Studio subscriptions portal at <https://my.visualstudio.com/benefits>
+1. Sign in to the Visual Studio subscriptions portal at <https://my.visualstudio.com/benefits>.
-1. Find the Microsoft Q&A tile in the Support section, and click **Get help**.
+1. Find the Microsoft Q&A tile in the Support section, and select **Get help**.

    > [!div class="mx-imgBorder"]
    > ![Screenshot shows the Microsoft Q&A tile with Get help highlighted.](_img/vs-microsoft-qa/vs-microsoft-qa-tile.png "Select 'Get help' to connect to the Microsoft Q&A forum")